How to Help Someone Having a Stroke?

 The main stroke symptoms can be remembered with the word FAST: Face-Arms-Speech-Time.

 - Face – the face may have dropped on one side, the person may not be able to smile or their mouth or eye may have drooped.
-Ask them to show you their teeth, they may struggle to do this.
+Ask them to smile or stick out their tongue.
+They may struggle to do this or can only stick their tongue out on one side.

-- Arms – the person with suspected stroke may not be able to lift both arms and keep them there because of arm weakness or numbness in one arm.
+- Arms – the person with suspected stroke may not be able to lift both arms at the same time and keep them there.
 You could also hold out both your hands ask them to squeeze your fingers – they may not be able to grip with one hand.

 - Speech – their speech may be slurred or garbled, or the person may not be able to talk at all despite appearing to be awake.

-- Time – it is time to dial 999 immediately if you suspect ANY of these signs or symptoms.
+- Time – it is time to dial 999/112 immediately if you suspect ANY of these signs or symptoms.
+Tell the operator or ambulance crew what time they were last known to be ok.
+This will help determine the appropriate treatment they need to receive.

 How to Help Someone Having a Stroke?

-Even if the symptoms of a stroke disappear while you are waiting for the ambulance to arrive, you or the person having the stroke should still go to hospital for an assessment, usually involving a CT Scan.
+Even if the symptoms of a stroke disappear while you are waiting for the ambulance to arrive, they should still go to hospital for an assessment, usually involving a CT Scan.

 What do you do when someone is having a stroke?